-Analysis of the interviews reveals that these mediators, in their liminal refugee status, play a double role, since they are expected to act as informal mediators on top of their formal mediation duties.
-Formal mediation is what mediators and translators do when they are employed by non-profits, government institutions and private translation companies.
-They work in exchange for pay, according to criteria set by their employers, and their duties vary from organization to organization.
-Some half of the mediators interviewed did not undergo any sort of formal training before beginning their work for the organization, but rather had to rely on the knowledge they accrued from their experience doing informal translation within the community, and professional experience was accumulated through grinding daily work.
+An analysis of the interviews reveals that the mediators, in their liminal refugee status, play a double role as informal intermediaries on top of their formal mediation duties.
+Formal mediation is conducted through paid employment by nonprofits, government institutions, and private translation companies and according to the criteria established by the employers.
+Half of the mediators interviewed did not undergo formal training before beginning their work, relying on the knowledge they developed through their experience gained on the job and as informal translators within the community.
 Mediators and translators also perform their services on a voluntary basis, informally.
 They are well-known within their ethnic enclave, their telephone numbers are public knowledge, and they are expected to assist in various aspects of exercising rights, filling out forms, and finding ad hoc solutions to problems, all during breaks or after working hours.
-Their primary motivation is a sense of responsibility and shared destiny with their community.
-The primary reward is a sense of satisfaction and empowerment, as well as the esteem and respect of the community.
-Our research shows that both these models – formal mediations and informal mediation – are part of the liminal space occupied by asylum seekers and that the distinction between them tends to blur.
-Their lives on the margins mean that some of their basic needs are not addressed formally by aid organizations, not to mention by government institutions.
+They are motivated by a responsibility toward and shared destiny with their community.
+The primary rewards are personal satisfaction, empowerment, and the esteem and respect of the community.
+Our research shows that both these models—formal and informal mediation—are part of the liminal space occupied by asylum seekers and that the distinction between them tends to blur.
+Living on the margins means that some basic needs are not addressed formally by aid organizations or government institutions.
 The mediators’ sense of commitment and responsibility to their community leads them to support their people beyond their professional capacity.

-The mediator’s role is not merely to be a conduit for information, but rather is transformed into practices and forms of a guide, ‘counselor and bringer of hope,’ ‘bureaucratic mediator,’ ‘technology mediator,’ and ‘social and political activist.’
-Indeed, the mediator hears the asylum seekers’ problems, and speaks for them to the establishment.
-Many are social leaders because of the combination of language, refugee experiences and status.
+The mediator’s role is not merely a conduit of information but also a guide, “counselor and bringer of hope,” “bureaucratic mediator,” “technology mediator,” and “social and political activist.”
+Indeed, the mediator hears the asylum seekers’ problems and speaks for them to the establishment.
+Many are community leaders because of the combination of language, refugee experiences, and status.

-In fact, mediators deal with an additional layer of liminality stemming from the paradox of being both caregivers and care receivers.
-They are professional caregivers with experience accrued through working in their aid organizations, but their very experience dealing with the hardships of asylum seekers can exacerbate their own post-trauma.
-It is no wonder that there is an ongoing ethical debate in the research literature and among mental health professionals about the suitability of refugees and asylum seekers to work as mediators, because of the potential risk of triggering traumatic responses in them (Miller et al., 2005).
+Mediators deal with an additional layer of liminality stemming from the paradox of being both caregivers and care receivers.
+They are professional caregivers with experience accrued through working in their aid organizations, but their very experience dealing with the hardships of asylum seekers exacerbates their own post-trauma.
+It is no wonder that there is an ongoing ethical debate in the literature and among mental health professionals about the suitability of refugees and asylum seekers working as mediators because of the potential risk of triggering their own traumatic responses (Miller et al., 2005).

-Nonetheless, research on the employment of mediators with experiences of trauma in work with refugees and asylum seekers, found that the advantages outweigh the disadvantages (Miller et al., 2005).
-Researchers believe that the fact that they have experienced similar trauma and share the same legal status makes it easier to establish trust between the mediators and the receivers of their services.
+Nonetheless, research on employing mediators who have experienced trauma to work with refugees and asylum seekers found that the advantages outweigh the disadvantages (Miller et al., 2005); that they have experienced similar trauma and share the same legal status makes it easier to establish trust with the receivers of their services.
 Furthermore, their role in aid organizations provides hope of success for refugees.

-Mediators’ work is emotionally intense, which has implications for both their personal and professional lives.
-They develop a range of strategies to protect themselves, including talking with friends, psychological treatment, repression, and going to church.
-Another strategy is interacting with other mediators at work and sharing their challenges with them.
+Mediators’ work is emotionally intense, which has implications in their personal and professional lives.
+In response, they develop a range of coping strategies, including talking with friends, psychological treatment, repression, and going to church, as well as interacting and sharing their challenges with other mediators.